maxloosmu/gsheet/README.md

 # gsheet
-These code were tested in Google Sheets.
+These GAS(Google Apps Script)/JavaScript code were tested in Google Sheets.